graphql-python/graphene/docs/pages/docs/django/tutorial.md

 the graph.

 This graph also has a *root type* through which all access begins.
 This is the `Query` class below.
-In this example, we provide the ability to list all users via `all_users`, and the ability to obtain a specific user via `get_user`.
+In this example, we provide the ability to list all ingredients via `all_ingredients`, and the ability to obtain a specific ingredient via `ingredient`.

 Create `cookbook/ingredients/schema.py` and type the following: